Shnikety/minetest-smart_pickup/README.md

 Lets players choose weather to add item-drops from nodes to there inventory or drop them in the game.

 Currently in development:
-a blacklist of items to be ignored & not picked up along with chat commands and a menu to edit the list.
+a blacklist of items to be ignored and not picked up along with chat commands and a menu to edit the list.

-Makes mineing and harvesting far more pleasant, even if editing the list of items to be ignored is painfull right now.
+This makes mining and harvesting far more pleasant, even if editing the list of items to be ignored is painfull right now.
+Note that ignored items can still be picked up manualy via point and click.
+Dropped items are also always ignored (with no timers or anything).

 Based on [variouse versions](https://forum.minetest.net/search.php?keywords=item+drop&terms=all&author=&fid%5B%5D=46&sc=1&sf=titleonly&sr=topics&sk=t&sd=d&st=0&ch=300&t=0&submit=Search) of [item_drop] mod for MineTest with refinements and new features.
 See also [PilzAdam's original](https://forum.minetest.net/viewtopic.php?t=2656).